Fee-Only vs. Fee-Based Financial Advisors

 Fee-Only Advisors

 Fee-only advisors charge clients a specific amount for their time or services.
 You’ll only need to pay what you agree initially.
 This means no commissions or surprise costs down the line.
-Charging clients in this way eliminates conflicts of interest and promotes transparency.
+Charging clients in this way reduces the potential for conflicts of interest.

 Not every fee-only professional charges in the same way.
 There are several methods they may use, which you would agree to beforehand.
 Below are the most prevalent: